 In 2019, the FDA approved the first truly new medication for major depression in decades; an anaesthetic drug called Ketamine (Chen, 2019).
-The chemical has been known for a long time, andtime and has had quite a turbulent history.
+The chemical has been known for a long time and has had quite a turbulent history.
 The first commercial use began in Belgium, who patented the drug in 1963 as a veterinary anaesthetic (or horse tranquiliser).
-Shortly after, researchers from all over the world began exploring the drug in the sixties and seventies as a general anesthetic, with publications coming from all over the world (including North-American, German, Italian, Brazilian, Japanese and Danish research teams) (Mion, 2017), often discussing it favourably as providing sufficiently potent analgesia for surgery, but less potent and of considerably shorter duration of action than alternatives, meaning it was safer and easier to control.
-Because of these properties, it was administered as a field anaesthetic to american soldiers during the Vietnam war.
+Shortly after, researchers from all over the world began exploring the drug in the sixties and seventies as a general anaesthetic, with publications coming from all over the world (Mion, 2017).

-The drug was quite popular, until practitioners became quite concerned over people abusing the drug for its psychadelic effects.
-In the nineties, this led to the drug becoming a controlled substance, which, alongside the appearance of newer anesthetics without these complications, led to it falling out of regular use as a human anesthetic.
 Its recreational use and abuse, however, led researchers to acknowledge the drug’s euphoric and psychedelic properties, leading to initial investigations into the drug’s suitability for palliative care (Jansen, 2001).
 This led to the first trials of Ketamine as a treatment for depression (Berman et al. 2000).

 Since 2001, there has been an abundance of clinical trials assessing how ketamine performs as a treatment for depression, specifically, for treatment resistant depression and for those at risk for suicide.
 The reason for this is that the biological mechanism underlying the therapeutic effect of ketamine is both very fast acting, and unique from other treatments, meaning patients who have not benefited from existing treatments could benefit from Ketamine (Zarate & Niciu, 2015), especially if they are an immediate danger to themselves.
 Many of these trials report very positive results, inciting a media response and general excitement, which introduces a risk of hype and bias.
 This makes the importance of vigorous testing (to avoid dangerous or ineffective treatments) even more important.
 The objective of this paper is to perform a meta-analysis on ketamine effectiveness, by aggregating the results of a sample of clinical trials on Ketamine.

-Part 4: Introduction to meta-analysis in general
+Meta-analysis in general

 Meta-analysis is a statistical method for aggregating existing results from multiple studies.
-The benefit of such an endeavour is to produce a global result with greater statistical power than than derived from any individual study.
+The benefit of such an endeavour is to produce a global result with greater statistical power than derived from any individual study.
 Such a method is appropriate when there are multiple scientific studies addressing the topic in question, where each study can be seen as estimating a true effect (or range of effects) with a certain degree of error.
 The meta-analysis will derive a pooled estimate that will theoretically be closer to the true effect (or represent the mean of effects in question).